-Benaimah wrote frequently on his website about religious topics, such as Islamic banking and the linguistics of the Quran, and also commented on the Israeli-Palestinian conflict, including in a column in which he defended Hamas and the group’s firing of rockets at Israel, according to a CPJ review of his site.
-According to Benaimah’s CV, he was also the editor of the monthly cultural magazine Al-Jisr and a presenter on several TV and radio programs, including the program "Afaq" on MBC FM, and the program "Ashwaq" on the TV channel Al-Resalah, as well as a professor of Arabic and a preacher at local mosques.
+Benaimah wrote frequently on his website about religious topics, such as Islamic banking and the linguistics of the Quran, and also commented on the Israeli-Palestinian conflict, including in a column in which he defended Hamas and the group’s firing of rockets at Israel, according to a review of his site, which CPJ accessed via the Internet Archive.
+According to Benaimah’s CV, he was also the editor of the monthly cultural magazine Al-Jisrand a presenter on several TV and radio programs, including the program "Afaq" on MBC FM, and the program "Ashwaq" on the TV channel Al-Resalah, as well as a professor of Arabic and a preacher at local mosques.

-Under Crown Prince Mohammad bin Salman, who is also Saudi Arabia’s minister of defense, the kingdom has become increasingly close strategically to Israel, and Hamas is proscribed as a terrorist group by Saudi authorities since 2014, according to news reports.
+Under Crown Prince Mohammad bin Salman, who is also Saudi Arabia’s prime minister the kingdom has become increasingly close strategically to Israel, and Hamas is proscribed as a terrorist group by Israel and, since 2014, by Saudi authorities.

 The report, based on leaked medical reports allegedly prepared for Saudi King Salman, said that detainees suffer variously from malnutrition and lack of fluids, and have bruises and visible injuries, including severe burns.
 The report said that all named detainees were recommended for immediate transfer to a medical center.
-At least three other journalists were named in the report, one of whom, Hatoon al-Fassi, was later released.
+At least three other journalists were named in the report, two of whom, Hatoon al-Fassi and Fahd al-Sunaidi, have been released.